rizmaulana/SheenValidator/README.md

 ```

 ## Contributing
-Pull requests are welcome. we need more contributor for validation rule and default error language, in this version only support English and Bahasa as default error message
+Pull requests are welcome. we need more contributor for **validation** rule and default error language, in this version **only support English** as default error message

 ## License
 ```bash